NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B
     - Ends significantly sooner
     - Cannot do follow ups after Gaara lands
+    - Flags cleaned up
 - 8B(B) cannot be done upon landing on the ground
 - 8A
     - Has sit on frames 9-20
-    - Cannot be thrown 15-until the pillar appears, then can be grabbed after
+    - Grabbable entire duration
     - Hands curl around the arm properly
     - Recovers 6 frames faster
 - 8A(B)
     - Sand flip kick "lands" two frames later
     - Recovers 8 frames faster
 - 8AB(B) transition is three frames slower
+- JB
+    - Hitboxes slightly bigger
+    - Slightly more lift
+    - Slightly more forward descent angle
 - JA
-    - Projectile has more stun
     - Air momentum only affects his upwards lift
+    - Comes out 5 frames faster
+    - Ends 10 frames faster
+    - Momentum is similar to other JAs
+- 2Y is a side switch throw
+- 5X
-- 5X hitbox appears 5 frames sooner
+    - Hitbox appears 5 frames sooner
+    - Has two frames less super freeze (BBX works higher in the combo counter)
 - 2X
     - Comes out faster
     - Recovers 52 frames faster (no longer unsafe on hit)
     - Requires and costs 75% meter
     - Blocks everything while the orb is active
+    - Does not move backwards if block is activated
     - Safe(r) on hit
     - Grabbable until frame 29 on startup and as the sphere disappears
     - Does 40 damage